sing-group/seda/seda-docs/source/operations.rst

 Remove stop codons
 ------------------

-This operation allows to modify the sequences in each input FASTA file by removing the stop codons (*TGA*, *TAG*, and *TAA*) placed at the end of them.
+This operation allows the sequences in each input FASTA file to be modified by removing the stop codons (*TGA*, *TAG*, and *TAA*) placed at the end of them.
 Additionally, you can specify the FASTA format parameters in the *‘Reformat output file’* area (see section :ref:`Reformat file<operations-reformat-file>` to learn more about this formatting).

 The following example illustrates how sequences in the input FASTA are modified to remove stop codons from the end of the sequence.